massif-press/lancer-data/README.md

   "action_type"?: ActivationType,
   "terse": string, // terse text used in the action menu.
 The fewer characters the better.
   "detail": string, // v-html
+  "pilot"?: boolean
-  "pilot": boolean
+  "mech"?: boolean
   "synergy_locations"?: string[]
   "log"?: string[]
 }
 ```

-Actions marked with `pilot` are only available when the character is UNMOUNTED.
+Actions marked with `pilot` are available when the character is UNMOUNTED.

+Actions marked with `mech` are available when the character is MOUNTED.

+Actions marked with neither `mech` nor `pilot` are defaulted to `mech` only.

 `synergy_locations` will cause Synergies to be collected and displayed for that location on the action's Active Mode action panel, eg. by adding the synergy location `'ram'` to an action, synergies that would display on the Ram Quick Action panel will *also* show up on your action.